lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 ## Visualizing n-grams: Starplots

-As mentioned in the introductory part of this post, I wanted to take up the idea from Nicholas Rougeux's literary constellations which resulted in my so-called *starplots* (that are basically just simple space-themed bigram network graphs).
+As mentioned in the introductory part of this post, I wanted to take up the idea of Nicholas Rougeux's literary constellations which resulted in my so-called *starplots* (that are basically just simple space-themed bigram network graphs).

 In order to create the starplots, I plotted bigram networks for each album on an image of the Milky Way and drew three circles with different linetypes around the nodes, based on the nodes' respective coordinates.